friday/textStretch.js/README.md

 A jQuery extension for stretching a text to the width of the element.

-textStretch.js is minimal, fast, robust, doesn't require or add any wrappers or children, and it just works!
+textStretch.js is minimal, fast and yet robust.
+It also doesn't require or add any wrappers or children.
+And it just works!

 ### Requirements
 textStretch requires jQuery 1.7 or later for events (browser window rescale).